-But, extremely appetising any other time of the day!
+But, extremely appetizing any other time of the day!

 FILETTO DI MANZO MODICANO AGLI AROMI, LA SUA SALSA CON PATATE E PEPERONI ALL’ACETO BALSAMICO

-A good quality piece of beef = a good steak and this was a great steak.
+A good quality piece of beef = a good steak, and this was a great steak.
 So, not much more to say about that.
 The greatest surprise to me about this dish was the small diced mixed vegetables drizzled with balsamic vinegar.
-It showed me the importance of spending a few extra bucks on a good quality balsamic vinegar.
+It showed me the importance of spending a few extra bucks on good-quality balsamic vinegar.
 It’s capable of transforming your ingredients into something incredibly special.

-Today we had our hearts set on experiencing some of our favourite Italian foods we often eat at home, here in their true authentic style.
+Today we had our hearts set on experiencing some of our favorite Italian foods we often eat at home, here in their true authentic style.
 So for lunch, we decided on Spaghetti Carbonara.